 The working group Agribusiness and Inclusive Value Chain Development addresses the objective of promoting market-oriented agricultural development through the creation of viable agribusiness ventures that are embedded in inclusive and sustainable value chains.
 The working group emerged from the former working group Agribusiness and Food Security, which has been split into the Agribusiness and Inclusive Value Chain Development working group and the working group on Food & Nutrition Security and Resilience.

 The working group comprises over 100 members, with about ¾ operating in sub-Saharan countries.

-Subgroups of the working group
+Main workstreams of the working group

 During the SNRD Africa Conference 2019 in Abidjan, Côte d’Ivoire, the members agreed on several themes of interest for the WG ABIVCD.
 Therefore, following thematic clusters were created: